TLeng0/devops_workflow/README.md

 4. `.nojekyll`

-An empty file that tell Github not to use Jekyll.
+An empty file that tells Github not to use Jekyll.

 ### Github Action to deploy to Github Pages